tmds/linux-dev-certs/README.md

 # How it works

-To work accross a range of distros, the tool generates a CA certificate which is added to the system store.
+To work accross a range of distro applications, the tool generates a CA certificate which is added to the system store.
 This CA certificate is used to create an ASP.NET Core developer certificate that will be picked up by ASP.NET Core.
 The private key of the CA certificate is not stored and therefore it can not be used to sign additional certificates.